Punjab cuts power tariff for domestic consumers | Business

 The new tariff will be applicable from June 1 to March 31, 2022, with the previous year's tariff , which was delayed because of the lockdown last year, being effective up to May 31.

+This is the second year in a row when the power tariff for domestic consumption has been reduced in Punjab.
+Domestic power rates were slashed by 50 paise per unit in 2020 too.

+The chief minister said the decision to reduce power tariff for current fiscal year will bring relief for 69 lakh domestic consumers in the state.

-The tariff for small and medium industrial consumers has not been changed while less than 2 per cent increase has been made for large industrial consumers.
+The tariff for small and medium industrial consumers has not been changed while less than 2 per cent increase has been made for large industrial consumers, PSERC said.

 Besides, special night tariff will continue for the industry.